During my first year of high school, a door was opened to previously unimagined capabilities.

 I loved every aspect of art.
 Learning to select the ideal canvas, considering the size and shape of the frame, the feel of the fabric and the fibres.
 Using caution to ensure it was perfect for the subject I had chosen to work with.

 I loved the application of paint.
-Squeezing it from the tube, and blending colours to create vibrant variations that existed somewhere on colour wheel.
+Squeezing it from the tube, and blending colours to create vibrant variations that existed somewhere on the colour wheel.
 Wet on my fingers it was smooth and silky, and sometimes when it dried, it was all rough and rutted with sharp little peaks and crude little edges.

 I loved learning brush techniques.
 How subtle changes in the way I held a brush completely altered the impression of the paint upon the canvas.
 Learning that a fine brush with only a few hairs combined with a gentle stroke defined delicate detail to intrigue the observer.